Alzheimer’s is a progressive disorder of the brain that causes the cells in the brain to waste away and eventually die.

 - Lack of trust

-Eventually, people with Alzheimer’s disease may forget fundamental tasks like bathing, dressing, and eating.
+Eventually, the person with dementia or Alzheimer’s disease may forget fundamental tasks like bathing, dressing, and eating.
 At advanced stages, these symptoms are accompanied by vestibulodynia symptoms.
-Some deaths caused by the Alzheimer disease have been due to the brain failing to note simple emergencies like dehydration.
+Some deaths caused by Alzheimer’s disease have been due to the brain failing to note simple emergencies like dehydration.

-Apart from Alzheimer’s disease, other common types of dementia include Parkinson’s disease, vascular dementia, Huntington’s disease, frontotemporal dementia, Creutzfeldt-Jakob disease, Lewy bodies among others.
-The manifestations definition of these types of dementia is similar.
-Vascular dementia has been linked to the growth of the vestibular papillae in women.
+Apart from Alzheimer’s disease, other common types of dementia include Parkinson’s disease, vascular dementia, Huntington’s disease, frontotemporal dementia, Creutzfeldt-Jakob disease, multi-infarct dementia, Pick’s disease, and Lewy body dementia.
+Vascular dementia is a type of dementia that has been linked to the growth of the vestibular papillae in women.
 The vestibular papillae lead to a condition known as vestibular papillomatosis in the vulva.

 Is dementia a mental illness?
-There is no one formulated test to check for dementia and can, therefore, be challenging to distinguish.
+There is no one formulated test to check for a diagnosis of dementia and can be challenging to distinguish.
 Despite that, it is classified as a mental illness.
-The first method clinical researchers use for dementia treatment is the elimination method.
-This helps to check whether the person has an underlying condition that has similar symptoms with dementia.
-Such conditions may include normal pressure hydrocephalus, an abnormal thyroid function, or a vitamin deficiency.
+The first method clinical researchers use for treatment for Alzheimer’s and dementia is the elimination method.
+This helps to check whether the person has an underlying condition that has dementia-like symptoms.
+Such conditions may include normal pressure hydrocephalus, an abnormal thyroid function, high blood pressure, or a vitamin deficiency.

 If there are no underlying conditions, the following steps are used to diagnose dementia:

-The clinical researchers will ask whether there are any drugs the person is taking, whether there is a history of dementia treatment in the family, how the symptoms begun among other questions.
+The clinical researchers will ask whether there are any drugs or medications the person is taking, whether there is a history of dementia treatment in the family, and how the dementia symptoms began, among other questions.
 This helps to determine the disease process of manifestation of dementia and the mental health of the patient.
-People with dementia are invited to clinical trials day.
-During clinical trials day, doctors can study Alzheimer’s symptoms and dementia better and hopefully learn to improve long-term memory loss.
+People with dementia are often invited to clinical trials.
+During clinical trials, doctors can study Alzheimer’s symptoms and dementia better and hopefully learn to improve long-term memory loss.

-A sample of body fluids will not only rule out the possibility of another disease but will also check the hormonal balance and chemical balances in the body.
+A sample of body fluids will not only rule out the possibility of another disease due to age.
+It will also check the hormonal balance and chemical balances in the body.
 If the person passes the lab tests, the doctor can proceed to further dementia tests.

-The doctor will check on the memory, problem-solving ability, math skills and any other tests that can determine the mental brain functioning.
+The doctor will check on the memory, problem-solving ability, math skills, and any other criteria that can determine the mental brain functioning.
 In this stage, a psychiatrist can be involved.

-Brain scans help to identify tumors, strokes, and related problems that can cause dementia.
-Some of the scans done include; CT scans, MRI scans and PET scans to observe brain activity.
+Brain scans help to identify tumors, strokes, and related problems that can cause dementia and cognitive problems.
+Some of the scans done include; CT scans, MRI scans, and PET scans to observe brain activity.

 What are the stages of Alzheimer’s disease?

 Alzheimer’s disease can last for several years.
-However, during the seven stages of Alzheimer’s disease, the condition is not noticeable in the first three stages, this is due to the symptoms of early-stage dementia and Alzheimer’s disease being very similar to age-related memory loss.
+Throughout the seven stages of dementia or Alzheimer’s disease, memory loss and forgetfulness are not noticeable during the first three stages.
+This is due to the symptoms of early-stage dementia and Alzheimer’s disease being very similar to age-related memory loss.

 At this stage of dementia or Alzheimer’s, the condition is not detectable; it also has no signs of cognitive decline and no impairment of thinking.

-At this stage, the person starts forgetting simple things.
-For instance, forgetting car keys or wallet.
+At this dementia stage, the person starts forgetting simple things such as forgetting car keys or their wallet.
 At this stage of early-onset Alzheimer’s, loved ones and physicians may not be able to detect the disease.

-Increased forgetfulness and mild lack of concentration are experienced at this stage.
+Increased forgetfulness and lack of concentration occur at this stage of mild cognitive impairment.
 At the workplace, a lack of focus can be seen.
 At home, there may be a lack of interest or attention to household duties like paying bills, making meals, or cleaning living spaces.
-This stage of mild dementia can be noticed by family members and can last for approximately seven years.
+This stage of mild dementia can be noticed by family members and loved ones and can last for approximately seven years.

-This is the first stage of early-stage dementia.
-There is increased forgetfulness, more difficulty in concentration, difficulties in solving small problems and inability to track movement in unfamiliar places.
+This is the first stage of mid-stage dementia.
+There is increased forgetfulness, difficulty in concentration, difficulties in solving small problems, and inability to track movement in unfamiliar places.
 Many people in this stage of memory loss and dementia are often in denial of their forgetfulness.
 A doctor can diagnose this mid-stage dementia or Alzheimer’s, and the disease process can easily be identified.
 At this point, you may want to consider senior care or the support of senior living communities to assist in the continuum of care for your loved one.

-At this stage, major memory deficiencies are noticeable.
-People at this stage will require help in bathing, dressing, cooking and other day-to-day chores.
+At this stage, significant memory deficiencies are noticeable.
+People with this late-stage dementia will require help in bathing, dressing, cooking, and other day-to-day chores.
 A caregiver may be needed to assist the person living with dementia or Alzheimer’s in their activities to improve their quality of life.
-A person with symptoms of Alzheimer’s disease can start forgetting extremely common things like a phone number and the car they drive.
+A person with symptoms of Alzheimer’s disease can start forgetting everyday things like a phone number and the car they drive.
 Their alertness to their environment around them begins to fade.
 As such, the resident with dementia becomes a risk to themselves or others and may require long-term care to protect themselves.
 The stage lasts for approximately two years.

 At this stage, the person no longer has coherent speech, and their health and well-being decline.
-There is also increased incontinence of the bowel and the bladder along with vestibulodynia symptoms like soreness and itching.
-The person also starts experiencing delusion, anxiety, and anger while at the same time losing any memory of the past.
+There is also increased incontinence of the bowel and the bladder, along with vestibulodynia symptoms like soreness and itching.
+The person starts experiencing delusions, anxiety, and anger while at the same time losing memories of the past.
 Caregivers, licensed nurses, or professional staff may be required to assist with physical activity at a memory care residence or a long-term care facility.
 Simple cognitive tasks are difficult for them, like remembering important family dates or remembering to turn off the stove.
 The dementia symptoms in this stage usually last about three years.

 How is Alzheimer’s Disease prevented or treated?

-The exact cause of the disease is not known, and as a result, there is no prevention known.
-However, smoking, obesity, diabetes type 2 and lack of being mentally active has been linked to the disease.
-For further prevention, ensure that sugar levels are checked using a diabetes biomarker.
+The exact cause of Alzheimer’s dementia disease is unknown, and as a result, there is no known prevention.
+However, smoking, obesity, high cholesterol, diabetes type 2, and lack of being mentally active have been linked to the disease.
+To further prevent memory loss, ensure that sugar levels are checked using a diabetes biomarker.
 A diabetes biomarker helps to screen sugar levels in the blood.
-Exercise and cognitive function also keep the brain mentally active.
-Some of the exercise and cognitive function activities include playing mind games and being physically fit.
-Research is still going on, but at the moment, there is no treatment to stop or slow down signs of alzheimer’s progression.
+Exercise, social activities, and cognitive function also keep the brain cells mentally active.
+Some of the cognitive functioning activities include playing mind games and being physically fit.
+Research is still going on, but for the moment, there is no cure for Alzheimer’s disease.